emily-longman/Nucella_can_Seascape/README.md

 ## File Structure

 The files in this project are organized in the following structure.
-All files for arrays and metadata are in "guide_files".
-All subsequent directories will be generated therein.
-The VCF for the pool-seq data can be found on [Zenodo](https://zenodo.org/records/18623551).
+All metadata and array guide files are in the "guide_files" directory.
+All subsequent directories are generated therein.
+In terms of the raw data, (1) the VCF for the pool-seq data can be found on [Zenodo](https://zenodo.org/records/18623551), (2) the biotic data from [MARINe](https://marine.ucsc.edu/) can be obtained through their data request form, and (3) the *M. californianus* shell morphology data can be found on Zenodo.

  - data/
      - raw/
      - processed/